Market Analysts see Asensus Surgical Inc. [ASXC] gaining to $4. Time to buy?

 Sponsored

-New York, New York–(Newsfile Corp. – April 20, 2022) – PCG Digital — Surgery can be unpredictable, and a staggering one in five patients undergoing surgery has one, or even multiple, preventable surgical complications.

-Asensus Surgical Inc. represents 234.94 million in outstanding shares, while the company has a total market value of $126.25 million with the latest information.
-ASXC stock price has been found in the range of $0.51 to $0.56.
+To listen to the conference call on your telephone, please dial 1-877-407-9716 for domestic callers and 1-201-493-6779 for international callers, and reference conference ID 13728750 approximately ten minutes prior to the start time.
+To access the live audio webcast or archived recording, use the following link https://ir.asensus.com/events-and-presentations.
+The replay will be available on the Company’s website.

+The results of the trading session contributed to over 3020275 shares changing hands.
+Over the past one week, the price volatility of Asensus Surgical Inc. stands at 10.69% while the volatility over the past one month is 8.46%.

-If compared to the average trading volume of 2.88M shares, ASXC reached a trading volume of 3866297 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ASXC stock reached $121.42 million, with 234.94 million shares outstanding and 233.88 million shares in the current float.
+Compared to the average trading volume of 2.82M shares, ASXC reached a trading volume of 3020275 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Asensus Surgical Inc. [ASXC]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ASXC shares is $4.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ASXC stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.